jhnns/rewire/README.md

 **Debugging is fully supported.**

 Furthermore rewire comes also with support for [browserify](https://github.com/substack/node-browserify).
-Thus you can mock your modules also in the browser.
+Thus you can mock your modules in the browser as well.

 <br />